cadpnq/fo4-smm/README.md

 **A:** Safe Mode temporarily removes everything that SMM has added to the build menu.
 The next time you load your game or open and close the build menu everything will be re-added.
-To activate Safe Mode you have two options:
-* Run the Settlement Menu Manager Holotape that was added to your inventory when you installed SMM and select "Enter Safe Mode".
+To activate Safe Mode run the Settlement Menu Manager Holotape that was added to your inventory when you installed SMM and select "Enter Safe Mode".
-* Open your settlement build menu, navigate to the SMM category, and build the Safe Mode Cube.
-Once built the cube will exit the build menu, enable Safe Mode, and then delete itself.

 ___

 **Q:** A non-SMM enabled mod broke my build menu.
 Can I use SMM to fix it?

-**A:** Yes, either select the "Settlement Menu Rescue" option in the SMM holotape or build the menu repair cube located in the SMM menu.
-It will scan through the build menu and remove every invalid category/menu (without clobbering the valid ones). (note: I have all the code for this, but I haven't plugged it together yet.)
+**A:** Yes, select the "Settlement Menu Rescue" option in the SMM holotape.
+It will scan through the build menu and remove every invalid category/menu (without clobbering the valid ones).

 ___